sebgoa/cloudstack-books/en/clients.markdown

 > **Note**
 >
 > If you only have user privileges on the Cloud you are using, as
-> opposed to Admin privileges, do note that some commands won't be
+> opposed to admin privileges, do note that some commands won't be
 > available to you.
 For instance on the Cloud I am using where I am a
-> standard user I cannot access any of the infrastructure type command
+> standard user I cannot access any of the infrastructure type commands
 > like:
 >
 >     $ knife cs pod list